-The primary incentive compensation arrangements, one or both of which apply to the majority of salaried and professional personnel worldwide, are the SPX stock compensation plan and the SPX bonus plans.
+The primary incentive compensation arrangements, one or both of which apply to the majority of personnel worldwide, are the SPX stock compensation plan and the SPX bonus plans.
 These plans cover the employees we believe would be most likely to be in a position to create a material risk to our company.

-The Committee does not believe our compensation policies and practices for our management and executives or sales force give rise to risks that are reasonably likely to have a material adverse effect on our company.
+The Committee does not believe our compensation policies and practices give rise to risks that are reasonably likely to have a material adverse effect on our company.
 In reaching this conclusion, we considered the following factors:

-- Our compensation program is designed to provide a mix of both fixed and variable incentive compensation. - The variable (cash incentive and performance-based equity awards) portions of compensation are designed to reward both annual performance (under both programs, beginning in 2013) and longer-term performance (under the external metric stock program).
-We believe this design mitigates any incentive for short-term risk-taking that could be detrimental to our company's long-term best interests. - A significant percentage of our senior executive's incentive compensation is based on the performance of our total company.
+- Our compensation program is designed to provide a mix of both fixed and variable incentive compensation. - The variable (cash incentive and performance-based equity awards) portions of compensation are designed to reward both annual performance (under both programs) and longer-term performance (under performance-based equity awards).
+We believe this design mitigates any incentive for short-term risk-taking that could be detrimental to our company's long-term best interests. - A significant percentage of our senior executives' incentive compensation is based on the performance of our total company.
 This is designed to mitigate any incentive to pursue strategies that might maximize the performance of a single operating division to the detriment of our company as a whole. - Our senior executives are subject to stock ownership guidelines, which we believe incentivize our executives to consider the long-term interests of our company and our shareholders and discourage excessive risk-taking that could negatively impact our stock price. - Our incentive compensation program is designed with payout curves that are relatively smooth and seek to minimize steep payout "cliffs" that might encourage short-term business decisions in order to meet a payout threshold. - A qualitative risk assessment concluded that our plans do not have an unreasonable ratio between fixed and variable compensation.
 The bonus plans are capped at specified maximum percentages, which limit incentives to undertake excessive risk. - The executive and management bonus plans also have forfeiture provisions relating to any fraud, manipulation or negligence in connection with computation of performance measures or payments under the plans. - All the incentive plans are determined by a formula, rather than manager discretion. - In addition to the structure of our plans, we mitigate any risk that may be generated by compensation plans through management oversight, compliance training and enforcement, and audits.